Edit

 STAC overview for Microsoft Planetary Computer Pro

-This article provides an overview of the SpatioTemporal Asset Catalog (STAC) specification and how it's used by Microsoft Planetary Computer Pro.
+This article provides an overview of the SpatioTemporal Asset Catalog (STAC) specification and how Microsoft Planetary Computer Pro uses it.

 STAC specification

-As a result, STAC enables organizations to make their geospatial assets accessible to a broad range of users.
-STAC catalogs can be used to organize many types of geospatial asset data, including:
+With STAC, organizations can make their geospatial assets accessible to a broad range of users.
+You can use STAC catalogs to organize many types of geospatial asset data, including:

 • Satellite, aerial, and drone imagery